ItsAnie/todo-react-app/README.md

-# todo-react-app
+# Todo-React-App
-Simple ToDo list application built with React.
+A simple ToDo list application built with React.
+This project helps you manage your daily tasks and keep track of what you've done.